HomePurpl LifeDisability CardsAccess Card: Who Qualifies and How to Apply

 close-up of a person holding an Access Card for disabled people, with bold text overlay reading "Who Qualifies for an Access Card & How to Apply if you are Disabled," useful for those seeking accessibility benefits and discounts in the UK

-Purpl partners with Nimbus Access Card, which is a type of access card for disabled people in the UK.
-The Access Card works as a photo ID for disability access.
-It clearly shows an individual’s access requirements so venues across the UK can quickly understand and provide the support they need.
-This Purpl guide will explain who qualifies for an Access card and how to apply for one.
+Purpl partners with Nimbus Disability’s Access Card scheme, which is a type of card for disabled people in the UK.
+It works as a photo ID for disability access.
+It shows an individual’s access requirements using recognised symbols, so venues can quickly understand what support may be needed.

-In this Article
+In this Guide

 What is the Point of an Access Card?